 (15.b.)
-JOB SEARCH AND RESUME WRITING
+JOB SEARCH AND RESUME WRITING (15.c.)
+Contact Hours: 5 Lecture (15.d.)
+Prerequisites: None

 Provide the student with the knowledge of writing a professional resume focused on the commercial diving and marine construction industry.
 Dressing appropriately for the work environment, and job interview skills.